-- 2.36 All development which results in a net-increase of overnight accommodation or a development which has a high water use will be required to submit a nutrient budget as part of their application. - 2.37 To calculate the nutrient load of any development which proposed a net increase in overnight accommodation, Natural England has created a methodology and calculator containing the following four stages which can be summarised as follows:
+- 2.36 All development which results in a net-increase of overnight accommodation or a development which has a high water use will be required to submit a nutrient budget as part of their application. - 2.37 To calculate the nutrient load of any development which proposed a net increase in overnight accommodation, Natural England has created a methodology and calculator7 containing several stages.